Process Safety Management GRI 403-2 (2018), 403-4 (2018), 403-7 (2018)

 Process Safety Projects GRI 403-2 (2018), 403-4 (2018)

 GC continuously raises safety standards in production processes by applying technology in operations while comprehensively developing and upgrading numerous successful pilot projects.
-GC has conducted numerous process safety projects, such as Smart Process Safety Event (PSE), Electronic Field Risk Assessment (e-FRA), Bow Tie Barrier Validation, Enhancing PSM Committee Performance, and Inspirational Leadership Program (ILP).
+GC has conducted numerous process safety projects, such as Enhancing Plant PSM Committee Performance, Operation Risk Management Risk Treatment to Prevent LOPC, and Align Field Risk Assessment (FRA) Good Practices.

 Process Safety Event Tier 1 (Case)